Bal Vidya Mandir, Lucknow

 Bal Vidya Mandir (aka BVM) is an English medium, co-educational Senior Secondary Residential/Day School located in Lucknow, India.
 It was founded in 1963 by then Chief Minister of Uttar Pradesh, Chandra Bhanu Gupta, The school is fully affiliated to CBSE, imparts education from Nursery to Class XII (10+2).
 It is situated on the Motilal Nehru Marg opposite to Charbagh Railway Station, Station Road, Lucknow.
 The school celebrated its semicentennial in the year 2014.
 Now the school has launched new teachings schemes also.
+Most notably, the principal of this school has been accused of harassment of an employee and is an extremely rude and insufferable person who often punishes students, especially those with long hair, something he does not have and therefore, holds a lot of hate for those who do.
+This has created a lot of anger in students.

 History

 The school was founded in 1963 by Chandra Bhanu Gupta, the then Chief Minister of Uttar Pradesh, under the auspices of the Motilal Memorial Society.
 The foundation stone of this school was laid by Shri Lal Bahadur Shastri, the then Prime Minister of India, on 19 November 1964.

-Academics

-The school follows the scheme of CCE up to Class X. In Class XI and Class XII, the institute offers three following streams: